JeremyFenwick/jf.github.io/index.markdown

 ### HACK

 The largest challenge i've attempted overall - build an entire computer up to the operating system from nothing but NAND gates.
 A very fun project.
-The bulk of the project is written in the JACK language I wrote the compiler for or the provided HDL, but for *that* I used good 'ol C#.
+The bulk of the project is written in either HDL or the JACK language I wrote the compiler for, but for *that* I used good 'ol C#.

 *  [Hack - C#/Hack](https://github.com/JeremyFenwick/Hack)